MAT104 Calculus II

 Who takes this course?
 Most students in this course are first-year students planning to major in one of the natural sciences, engineering, math-track economics or finance.
 Some math majors start with this course and then take 215 in the spring.

-Placement Information: MAT104 is roughly equivalent to BC calculus or the mandatory calculus portion of Math HL in the IB program.
-We estimate that any one of the following is minimally equivalent to this course, comparable to a grade of C: 5 on the BC exam or 7 on the IB Math HL exam or an A on the British A-levels exam.
+Placement Information: MAT104 covers similar topics to those covered in BC calculus or the mandatory calculus portion of Math HL in the IB program.
+The available standardized test scores do not give an accurate measure of 104 equivalence however.
+A score of 5 on the BC exam or 7 on the IB Math HL exam or an A on the British A-levels exam is NOT equivalent to a passing knowledge of MAT104.
 Two years of high school calculus with good grades may be comparable, but it is difficult to say for sure, since programs can vary quite a bit.

 - Your math placement says 104/175.
 What does that even mean?
 If you need to take 201-202 for your program (required for B.S.E), then you will need 104.
 If you want to do finance or math-track economics, then 104 is the right choice.
 175 is a less intensive version of multivariable calculus.
 Along with 103 it minimally satisfies the prerequisites for the economics major but it is not at all optimal for finance.
 The 175 web page will have more detailed information.

 - You want to take 104 but it is probably a stretch based on your test scores.
 Your advisers are telling you to take 103 instead but that does not feel right to you.
 If you really believe that you belong in 104, you can try it.
 Switching classes is easy during drop/add.
-But be honest with yourself as you get more information from the placement quiz and throughout the drop/add period.
+But be honest with yourself as you get more information throughout the drop/add period.
 MAT104 is significantly harder than 103, and you will pay a high price in stress and in GPA if you are not adequately prepared.
 Try the sample problems from 103.
-If you can solve most of those problems, go ahead and sign up for MAT104 but take the placement quiz results seriously.
+If you can solve most of those problems, go ahead and sign up for MAT104 but take your experience in the first weeks seriously.
 Seek help early!